 The Peay’s are on track to be Financially Free by the end of 2021.
 Financially free for the Peay’s means accelerating wealth building, having more freedom to choose how to spend their time, and having the ability to make significant financial contributions in their community.

-After 2021 the Peay’s will be kicking the investments into high gear with significant expansion of the Peay United housing portfolio and increased funding of the Peay United Foundation- a 501c3 established to support Financial Literacy in schools and start an earnest money deposit gifting program for aspiring House Hackers.
+The Peay’s are kicking their investments into high gear with significant expansion of the Peay United housing portfolio and increased funding of the Peay United Foundation- a 501c3 established to support Financial Literacy in schools and start an earnest money deposit gifting program for aspiring House Hackers.

 The Peay's invite you to join them on this journey.
 A journey which leads to freedom of choice.